 The Charta der Vielfalt is a corporate initiative to promote diversity in companies and institutions.
-It was initiated in December 2006 by four companies and is supported by the Commissioner for the Federal Government for Migration, Refugees and Integration, State Minister Annette Widmann-Mauz.
+It was initiated in December 2006 by four companies and is supported by the Commissioner for the Federal Government for Migration, Refugees and Integration, State Minister Reem Alabali-Radovan.

 The initiative aims to promote the recognition, appreciation and integration of diversity into Germany’s business culture.
 Organisations should create a working environment free of biases.
-All employees should be valued – regardless of gender and sexual identity, nationality, ethnic origin, religion or worldview, physical ability, age, sexual orientation and identity.
+All employees should be valued – regardless of age, ethnic origin and nationality, gender, religion and worldview, physical and mental ability, sexual orientation and social background.

 The core idea of the initiative is a certificate, a charter (here is its wording).
 This is the Charta der Vielfalt in the literal sense, and a voluntary commitment on the part of the signatories to promote diversity and appreciation in business culture.
-3,000companies and organisations with a total of more than 10.4 million employees have already signed, and new signatories are continually being added.
+Over 5,000 companies and organisations with a total of more than 14,7 million employees have already signed, and new signatories are continually being added.

 The initiative became a non-profit association in 2010.
 The Charta der Vielfalt e.
-V. began operating in 2011 under the aegis of Dr. Angela Merkel.
+V. began operating in 2011 and is now under the aegis of the German chancellor, Olaf Scholz.